bizflycloud/clusterlint-bke/checks.md

-[Clusterlint](https://github.com/digitalocean/clusterlint) flags issues with workloads deployed in a cluster.
-These issues might cause workload downtime during maintenance or upgrade to a new Kubernetes version, and could complicate the maintenance or upgrade itself.
-DigitalOcean runs a cluster linter check before a cluster upgrade.
+[Clusterlint](https://github.com/bizflycloud/clusterlint) flags issues with workloads deployed in a cluster.
+These issues might cause workload downtime during maintenance or upgrade to a new Kubernetes version, and could complicate the maintenance or upgrade itself. bizflycloud runs a cluster linter check before a cluster upgrade.
 You can also run these checks yourself from the **Operational Readiness Check** section of a cluster's **Overview** node.

 ## Default Namespace